elastic/integrations/packages/kibana/docs/README.md

 ## Configuration parameters

-If the Kibana instance is using a basepath in its URL, you must set the `basepath` setting for this module with the same value.
+If the Kibana instance is using a basepath in its URL, you must set the `basepath` setting for this integration with the same value.

 ## Compatibility

-The `kibana` package works with {kib} 6.7.0 and later.
+The `kibana` package works with Kibana 6.7.0 and later.

 ## Usage for Stack Monitoring

-The `kibana` package can be used to collect metrics shown in our Stack Monitoring UI in {kib}.
+The `kibana` package can be used to collect metrics shown in our Stack Monitoring UI in Kibana.
 To enable this usage, set `xpack.enabled: true` on the package config.

 ## Logs